UPDATE: accreditation applications for our main annual event in 2022 are now open, and will remain open until March

-It’s thus against the spirit of AfrikaBurn to publish your fellow participants in any media without their knowledge – and this is especially relevant when the person you plan on photographing is naked or semi-naked.
+Why?
+Because it’s against the spirit of what we do to publish your fellow participants in any media without their knowledge – and this is especially relevant when the person you plan on photographing is naked or semi-naked.
 In the same sense that you wouldn’t want your photo taken and published without your knowledge, so taking photos of other people – no matter whether naked, fully clothed or asleep – without their permission is unacceptable.
 This includes images that could make their way onto social media sites, or be featured in the mainstream press.

 Obviously if you’re taking shots of inanimate objects, art or landscapes then these considerations change – but in those instances, if you’re shooting an artwork or other creation, it’s good practice to attribute those where possible.
-If you don’t know the name of an artwork or mutant vehicle, or theme camp, check your WTF Guide for the detail – or just ask someone.
-The team at our Arteria (located right next door to our Media Centre) are at your disposal: you can always ask them for the ID on artworks and artists – and they have event guides available for you to use for the same purpose.
+If you don’t know the name of an artwork or mutant vehicle, or theme camp, check our WTF Guide for the detail – or just ask someone.
+The team at our Arteria (located right next door to our Media Centre at Off-Centre Camp) are at your disposal: you can always ask them for the ID on artworks and artists – and they have event guides available for you to use for the same purpose.